Open menu

 • Artinfo – Top 5 New Museums in Asia 2016

-With the ever changing quality of the spaces created by the intersection of the volumes, “street” boundaries and the water’s edge, the visitor experiences an expansion of space not only in the physical realm but also as a bridge into the complex world of Mu Xin.
+The ever-changing spatial quality created by the interplay of volumes, street boundaries, and the water’s edge facilitate a sense of expansion that unfolds not only in the physical realm but also as a bridge into Mu Xin’s complex world.

 Project Gallery

-The design of the pavilion is deceptively simple yet highly engineered, carefully planned and detailed to heighten the art experience starting from the siting.
-Like the winding streams and decks that navigate the natural topography in the nearby wetlands, the pavilion is approached from a winding wooden deck, echoing the rhythmic form of the sculpture, weaving between the tree columns, hovering off the ground true to the minimal impact ethos of the development.
-As one nears the pavilion, the turns become more frequent affording varying glimpses of the sculpture through the columns of the pine forest trunks and the all-glass pavilion façade.
+Like the streams and decks that traverse the nearby wetlands, the pavilion is approached from a winding wooden deck that hovers off the ground, echoing the sculpture’s rhythmic form.
+The turns become more frequent approaching the pavilion, affording the viewer varying glimpses through the columns of the pine forest trunks and the pavilion façade.

 Palace Museum Exhibition